WebAssembly/WASI/proposals/sockets/imports.md

 <p>If the IP address is zero (<code>0.0.0.0</code> in IPv4, <code>::</code> in IPv6), it is left to the implementation to decide which
 network interface(s) to bind to.
 If the port is zero, the socket will be bound to a random free port.</p>
-<p>Unlike in POSIX, this function is async.
-This enables interactive WASI hosts to inject permission prompts.</p>
 <h1>Typical <code>start</code> errors</h1>
 <ul>
 <li><code>invalid-argument</code>:          The <code>local-address</code> has the wrong address family.
 (EAFNOSUPPORT, EFAULT on Windows)</li>